European Union (Information, etc.) Bill [HL]

 Description

-The bill covers three main areas:
+The bill has three main parts:

-• Town Twinning Support: Information about the EU's town twinning support scheme (including financial support, scope, and application procedures) will be made available in public buildings and online.
+Town Twinning Support: Information about the EU's town twinning support scheme (including financial support, scope and application procedures) will be made available in public buildings and online.

 Government Spending